 some of the cost of this against the nanny's wage for national minimum wage purposes.
 It should be

 noted however that the maximum allowable offset is £4.91

-for each day accommodation is provided (£34.37 per week).
+for each day accommodation is provided (£34.37 per week), rising to £5.08 from October 2014.
 If a nanny is residential and lives as part of the family, the minimum wage does not apply, so it is not necessary to use the offset.

 Please note, only an employee who lives as part of the family (e.g. Eats meals with the family, socialises with the family and friends of the family) is not covered by the National Minimum Wage.
 All other employees are covered by the National Minimum Wage even if they live-in.